NirantK/nirantk.github.io/content/writing/pgvector-vs-qdrant.md

 ## Benchmark Specs

-The Machine we used to run the benchmark: `t3.2xlarge, 8 vCPU, 32GB RAM`
+The machine we used to run the benchmark: `t3.2xlarge, 8 vCPU, 32GB RAM`

 For data enthusiasts among us, this Google Sheet details all the numbers for a more in-depth analysis: [Google Sheet](https://docs.google.com/spreadsheets/d/1t2-tXID2LJCXdLv1JTPQaYhmMs6woOnK7W7nkEuDsUc/edit?usp=sharing)